 As much as I try to reduce my environmental impact as I travel, choosing the wrong destinations can easily undermine all my efforts.
-While planning your itinerary, make sure that the places you visit adhere to environmental principles and engage the tourist in practices that contribute to that.
-Depending on the country you intend to travel to, some tourism offices or departments provide valuable resources that collate attractions endorsed as eco-friendly destinations.
+While planning your itinerary, ensure that the places you visit adhere to environmental principles and engage tourists in contributing practices.
+Depending on the country, some tourism offices or departments provide valuable resources that collate attractions endorsed as eco-friendly destinations.

-Do note that not all attractions labeled as ecotourism sites definitely fit the label of a truly eco-friendly environment due to the lack of regulation.
-This can be loosely defined as “greenwashing”, a marketing scheme that entices visitation based on a false image of environmental conservation.
+Do note that not all attractions labeled as ecotourism sites truly fits the label of a truly eco-friendly environment.
+Due to the lack of regulation, the term ecotourism has been loosely used.
+This can also be loosely defined as “greenwashing”.
+A marketing scheme that entices visitation based on a false image of environmental conservation.

 Stay at eco-resorts

 Eco-resorts tend to minimize their impact on the environment as businesses and practice environmental responsibility.
-On top of basic initiatives such as using energy-efficient lighting and non-disposable tableware, some go beyond by serving locally sourced food, providing eco-friendly toiletries, and even recycling facilities.
+Other than energy-efficient lighting and reusable tableware, some go beyond by serving locally sourced food.
+Some even provide eco-friendly toiletries and recycling facilities.
 They may also be involved in conservation activities, and contribute to the local economy by employing locals at fair wages.

 There are quite a few eco-friendly resort options available near Singapore!
 Take Teluna Resorts at Batam, Indonesia for instance – their focus on waste reduction is clear through their actions of composting organic waste and the minimization of single-use plastic bottles and straws.
-They also support the local artisan community by finding viable markets for them to showcase their talents and products – the resort’s furniture are upcycled from old boats!
+They also support the local artisan community by finding viable markets for them to showcase their talents and products.
+For instance, the resort’s furnitures are upcycled from old boats!

-Another interesting vacation option is LooLa Adventure Resorts which boasts various eco-friendly systems including a rainwater collection system, solar-powered systems, and interestingly, a chemical-free air conditioning system that uses solar freezing of ice!
+Another interesting vacation option is LooLa Adventure Resorts.
+They boast various eco-friendly systems including a rainwater collection system, solar-powered systems, and interestingly, a chemical-free air conditioning system that uses solar freezing of ice!

 A quick internet search will get you even more ideas on where to stay on your next vacation trip!